devdanzin/cpython_fusil_report/cpython_report.md

 - Concurrent fuzzing instances: 4 to 10
 - Fusil versions: many different revisions
 - CPython versions: 3.12, 3.13, 3.14, main
-- CPython configurations: debug, release, optimized, GILful, free-threaded, JITted, ASAN-enabled
+- CPython configurations: debug, release, optimized, default (GIL-enabled), free-threaded, JITted, ASAN-enabled

 A hit is defined as a fuzzing session where either the process ends abnormally (a segmentation fault, an abort etc.) or a keyword indicating abnormal conditions is matched in the output, e.g. "SystemError", "Fatal Python error".
 Many false positives, especially in the beginning of the fuzzing campaign, were recorded as hits.
-These became rarer as keywords were tightened and known problematic modules were skipped.
+These became rarer as keywords were tightened and known problematic modules were skipped by adding them to filter lists.

 After running the fuzzer and collecting hits in the form of long Python source files (>15k lines per file) together with the output of their